To ask about pruning in the West Portland, Washington County area, EMAIL me at rod@rodsgarden.50megs.com

 Plum before and after pruning

-Fall and early winter pruning also makes plants more susceptible to freeze damage.
+Plum after Fall and early winter pruning also make plants more susceptible to freeze damage.
 Late summer and fall pruning should be avoided except to prevent broken limbs from winter storms.
 However, late summer and fall is a good time to remove dead wood, which is harder to spot during winter pruning, when all the branches are bare of leaves.

 If plants have not been pruned for several years, early summer is an especially good time to prune.
 Pruning deciduous plants then does not speed up or slow down plant growth.
 Another option is to prune in the winter when branches are easier to see, followed by summer pruning to balance the rate of growth.
 Also, making large cuts on the trunk and main limbs in the winter is likely to cause the production of clusters of sprouts, so they should be thinned or removed in summer.